On this podcast, we chat with Dianna Wiebe, author and founder of Grapevine Studies.

-Dianna Wiebe is the primary author for Grapevine Studies.
+Dianna Wiebe is the primary author of Grapevine Studies.
 She brings an energetic and creative approach to her studies enabling her student to learn through direct interaction with the Bible.
 She has written over thirty Bible studies that are being used around the world by families, churches, and missionaries.
 Dianna is happily married to John and they have four grown children and many grandchildren.
 Dianna’s children are homeschool graduates and now college graduates.
-She spends her time researching, writing, teaching, and running the day to day operations for Grapevine Studies.
+She spends her time researching, writing, teaching, and running the day-to-day operations for Grapevine Studies.

 Dianna’s Favorite Verse:

 Hear, O Israel: The Lord our God, the Lord is one.
 You shall love the Lord your God with all your heart and with all your soul and with all your might.And these words that I command you today shall be on your heart.You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.You shall write them on the doorposts of your house and on your gates.

 How & Why of Grapevine Studies

 1. Grapevine builds a framework for learning the bible using a timeline.
 This gives kids a general framework and overview of the bible lesson.